ceddy4395/seminar-presentation/PITCHME.md

 @ul
 - Recommend items similar to those the user has already expressed interest towards
-- features to compare these items with are difficult to extract
+- Features to compare these items with are difficult to extract
-- danger of overspecialization
+- Danger of overspecialization
 @ulend
 +++